Homotopy theory with *categories: Unitary equivalences and -categories of -categories

 In this section we introduce the $\infty$-categories of $*$-categories, $\C$-linear $*$-categories, pre-$C^{*}$-categories, $C^{*}$-categories and their marked versions by inverting unitary (or marked, respectively) equivalences.

-Let $\cC$ belong to the list Furthermore, let $f,g:\bA\to \bB$ be a parallel pair of morphisms in $\cC$. \begin{ddd} We say that $f$ and $g$ are (markedly) unitarily equivalent, if there exists a natural isomorphism of functors $u:f\to g$ such that $u(a)$ is a (marked) unitary morphism in $ \Hom_{\bB}(f(a),g(a))$ for every object $a$ of $\bA$. \end{ddd} Here the word \emph{markedly} or \emph{marked} applies in the marked cases.
+Let $\cC$ belong to the list Furthermore, let $f,g:\bA\to \bB$ be a parallel pair of morphisms in $\cC$. \begin{ddd} We say that $f$ and $g$ are (marked) unitary equivalent, if there exists a natural isomorphism of functors $u:f\to g$ such that $u(a)$ is a (marked) unitary morphism in $ \Hom_{\bB}(f(a),g(a))$ for every object $a$ of $\bA$. \end{ddd} Here the word \emph{marked} applies in the marked cases.
 In these cases the word unitary can be omitted since marked morphisms are unitary by definition.